0xjarix/solidity-interview-questions/README.md

 59. What is a rebasing token?
     => Rebase, or elastic, tokens are cryptocurrencies that automatically adjust supply levels to maintain a constant value
 ### Hard
-How does fixed point arithmetic represent numbers?
+1. How does fixed point arithmetic represent numbers?

-What is an ERC20 approval frontrunning attack?
+2. What is an ERC20 approval frontrunning attack?
+=> A malicious actor monitors the mempool for new approve transactions, before they are processed.
+Once they see an approve transaction, they quickly submit a "transferFrom" transaction to move the approved tokens to their own wallet, before the original approve transaction is processed.
+When the approve transaction is finally mined, it approves the exchange's transfer.
+But the tokens have already been stolen by the frontrunner via transferFrom.
+The exchange's subsequent transfer then fails, as the allowance has been emptied by the malicious frontrunner.

 What opcode accomplishes address(this).balance?
+=> SELFBALANCE

 How many arguments can a solidity event have?
+=> A log can have up to 4 topics, but a non-anonymous solidity event can have up to 3 indexed arguments

 What is an anonymous Solidity event?
+=>

 Under what circumstances can a function receive a mapping as an argument?

-What is an inflation attack in ERC4626
+What is an inflation attack in ERC4626?
+=> ERC4626 vaults hold deposited assets and issue vault shares representing claims on those assets.
+When assets are deposited, the vault mints new shares proportional to the deposit amount.
+Conversely, when shares are burned, the corresponding assets are withdrawn.
+The inflation attack exploits a lack of validation on deposit amounts.
+A malicious actor deposits a very large amount of an asset, much more than they actually provide.
+This mints a huge number of new shares, inflating the total supply.
+They then immediately redeem a small subset of the shares, withdrawing real assets while leaving inflated shares outstanding.
+This effectively steals value from existing share holders by diluting the claims on underlying assets.

 How many arguments can a solidity function have?
+=> 16

 How many storage slots does this use? uint64[] x = [1,2,3,4,5]?
 Does it differ from memory?